 Living with Diabetes in India is a skill one learns to master with frequent festivities and exchange of sweets along with occasion based fasting periods like Ramadan, Navratri or even individual days of fasting depending on faith and religion.
 Maintaining healthy blood glucose levels demands a proactive approach amidst all the delicacies being served at every Indian occasion.

-Fasting is considered to be a crucial part of one’s belief in God and is believed to purify yourself.
-Even diabetics tend to fast, forgetting they need extra care to ensure their blood glucose remains under control.
-Let us see how blood sugar level can be maintained easily during fasting –
+Fasting is considered to be a crucial part of one’s belief in God and is believed to purify you.
+Even diabetics tend to fast, forgetting; they need extra care to ensure their blood glucose remains under control.
+Let us see how blood sugar levels can be maintained easily during fasting.

 Studies suggest that our bodies enter fasting mode eight-ten hours post a meal.
-Initially, it utilizes the stored source of glucose and then breaks down body fats to use up the energy.
-Usage of body fats may lead to weight reduction which in turn reduces cholesterol levels and blood pressure.
+Initially, it utilises the stored source of glucose and then breaks down body fat to use up the energy.
+Usage of body fats may lead to weight reduction, which in turn reduces cholesterol levels and blood pressure.
 This helps in controlling blood sugar spikes as well.

 Stay hydrated and drink plenty of water during your fasting time.

 It is very unlikely that your blood glucose level spikes up following a meal after a few hours of fasting.
 And even if it happens, the spikes are not very high.
 As far as fasting for a month is concerned, you are given medications before the evening meal (in the case of Ramadan, it is Iftar) which help you to control the spike and maintain the blood glucose in normal range.

 Avoid self-medication at all costs as it can do more harm than expected.
 Your does must be adjusted only by the doctor before you begin your fast.